nadlf/password-repo/README.md

 # password-repo
-Check how many times your password has been pwned.
+Check how many times your password has been pwned!